Muthu784/Happy_Bakes/bake/README.md

 ## Environment Variables

 Both client and server require specific environment variables to be set up.
-Please refer to the respective `.env.example` files for configuration details.
+Please refer to the respective `.env.example` files for configuration information.